pschragger/IOT_Tutorials_for_VU/ML_Support/README.md

 If successful go back to step 1 in the "Check python modules" section.

-3. Test to see if pip is installed using :
+3. Otherwise first Test to see if pip is installed using :

 > command line:  pip install --upgrade pip